Product Differentiation for Product Managers Guide

 Market research

 Research gives you a deeper understanding of customer needs, preferences, pain points, and emerging industry trends.
-Having detailed insight helps you identify opportunities for product features that resonate with your target audience—rather than wasting time developing features that won’t be used.
+Having detailed insight helps you identify opportunities for that resonate with your target audience—rather than wasting time developing features that won’t be used.
 After market research, you can create something unique and valuable for your customers based on evidence.

 Competitive analysis